leafsphp/alchemy/README.md

 Also, Alchemy allows you to group tests under `feature` and `unit` directories which run feature and unit tests respectively.
 If a test is written outside of these directories, it is automatically treated as a unit test.

 All of these coupled with other features means that you can install Alchemy and start writing your tests immediately without doing any configuration.

+> Alchemy is a test runner, not a testing framework.

 ## 👨🏾‍💻 Writing tests